-Kids of NBA legends are proving they're more than a last name.
-Bronny James lit it up as a freshman at Sierra Canyon.
-Zaire Wade will be making a college decision soon.
-Shaquille O'Neal's kids are dunking and raving during quarantine.
+Kids of NBA players are proving they're more than a last name.
+Bronny James is lighting it up at Sierra Canyon.
+D.J.
+Wagner is the top high school basketball player in the country and is set to play for Kentucky next year.
+Shaquille O'Neal's kids are dunking all over the placel.

 "DJ is a shotmaker who has a really good feel for the game.
 He was a very productive player displaying the ability to score and rebound at a high clip in one of the best high school leagues in California, the Trinity League."

 The Cougars haven't made the NCAA Tournament since 2008, but that could change in the coming years.

 He's Grown Into a More Vital Role at WSU

 Dennis Rodman's son DJ played 11.9 minutes per game as a freshman, and the son of the Hall of Fame basketball player more than doubled his playing time as a sophomore, averaging 6.1 points per game on 23.4 minutes of action.
 During his junior campaign, he averaged 19.4 minutes and 4.2 points per game.

 Now that he's a senior, D.J. has assumed a starting role and looks to have the best season of his college career..
 He's averaged 31.5 minutes and a career-high 10 points per game in the Cougars' first two matchups against Texas State and Boise State.
 However, he was out with an illness in the third contest of the year against Prairie View.

 The son of the two-time NBA All-Star will play his biggest role at Washington State this season.
 And he may look like his dad, but he's piloting a course of his own.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.